 Standard Cockapoo Size

-Also called Maxi Cockapoos, the Standard Cockapoo is the largest type.
-They stand up to 15″ tall and can weigh over 25 pounds.
+We’ll cover the standard Cockapoo first on our Cockapoo size chart.
+Also called a Maxi Cockapoo, the Standard Cockapoo is the largest of the designer breed.
+They stand up to 15 inches tall and can weigh over 25 pounds.
 Quick Tip: Dog height is measured from the floor to the top of the dog’s shoulder blades, known as the withers.

 Mini or Medium Cockapoo Size

-The Mini is smaller than the Standard, with a height between 11″ and 14″.
+The Mini is smaller than the Standard, with a height between 11 and 14 inches.
 The average Mini Cockapoo size ranges between 13 and 25 pounds.

 Toy Cockapoo Size

 The Toy Cockapoo is smaller than the Mini but has a sturdier build.
-They’re typically about 10″ tall and weigh between seven and 12 pounds.
+They’re typically about 10 inches tall and weigh between seven and 12 pounds.

 Teacup Cockapoo Size

-Finally, the smallest Cockapoos are the Teacups.
-They’re under 10″ and usually weigh about five or six pounds.
+Last on the Cockapoo size chart are the smallest Cockapoos: the Teacups.
+They’re under 10 inches at the shoulder and usually weigh about five or six pounds.
 Teacups are often well-suited for apartment living.

 The Growth Rate of a Cockapoo